Isabella Stewart Gardner Museum

 To map your trip on the MBTA, follow the link below to the T's Trip Planner.
 Click the link in the text "Plan your trip using Landmarks & Stations," select "Arts & Entertainment" from the Landmarks type list, choose Gardner Museum, and click the "Set as End" button.

 Beginning March 1, 2013, traffic patterns around the Sears Rotary (where Boylston Street, Brookline Avenue, Park Drive and the Riverway meet) will be adjusted to accommodate the Muddy River Restoration Project to abate flooding.
 Visitors traveling by car through this area should expect delays, and are advised to seek alternate routes, such as Huntington Avenue, or use public transportation.

 Three pay parking lots are available at the Museum of Fine Arts, on Museum Road off Huntington Avenue.
 Museum Road is now a two-way street, and can be entered from Huntington Avenue or from the Fenway.

 Walking from the lots on Museum Road, head towards the Fenway, then turn left onto the Fenway.
-Veer right at the fork onto Evans Way, toward Louis Prang Street.
+Veer left at the fork onto Evans Way, toward Louis Prang Street.
 Continue across Louis Prang Street, then veer right, into Evans Way Park.
 Walk diagonally across Evans Way Park, and you'll reach the Museum's entrance, in the new wing, which faces the park.